 Hal Ossman earned his bachelor’s degree in History and Judaic Studies at the University of Arizona ‘98 and a Master’s of Management from the Heller School for Social Policy ‘01 and a Master’s of Jewish Communal Service at the Hornstein School of Jewish Communal Service at Brandeis University ‘01.
 He returned to the University of Arizona in 2001 to serve as Hillel Assistant Director for three years.
 After serving as Young Leadership Division Director of the Jewish Federation of Greater Phoenix, he became the Associate Director of the University of Wisconsin Hillel Foundation from 2005 to 2007.

-Gil Naor is the newly appointed Jewish Agency Israel fellow to Hillel at Cornell University.
-Prior to coming on Shlichut, Gil served as an officer in the Israel navy and graduated with honors in the Naval Officer Unit.
+Gil Naor is in his second year as the Jewish Agency Israel fellow to Hillel at Cornell University.
+Prior to coming on Shlichut, Gil served as an officer in the Israeli navy and graduated with honors in the Naval Officer Unit.
 Gil also served as a counselor in the “Israel Identity” program as well as a pre-army mental preparation program for 12th graders in the formal education system in Israel.